Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Main Result

 \section{Main Result}

 We begin by specializing \Tref{thm1.2} to polar codes and stating this result more precisely in \Tref{thm:main_theorem1}.
 We~then gradually reduce the proof of \Tref{thm:main_theorem1} to more and more specialized statements about large binary kernels.
+To do so, we start from the following definitions. \begin{definition}[Polar codes with large kernels] Consider transmission~over a binary erasure channel $W$ with capacity $I(W)$.
+Let $\GL(\ell,\Ftwo)$ denote the general linear group of all $\ell\times\ell$ non-singular matrices over $\Ftwo$.
+Let $K$ be a specific polarization kernel chosen from $\GL(\ell,\Ftwo)$.
+We define $\mathcal C_K(n, R, \Pe)$ to be a code of rate $R<I(W)$ obtained by polarizing $K$ whose block length $n=\ell^m$ is the smallest such that the error probability under successive cancellation decoding is at most $\Pe$. \end{definition}

+We observe that the code $\mathcal C_K(n, R, \Pe)$ defined above always exists by the results of \cite{KSU} and \cite[Theorem\,5.4]{Sasoglu-FnT}, as long as the matrix $K$ is not equivalent under column permutations to an upper triangular matrix. \begin{definition}[Upper bound on the scaling exponent] Consider transmission~over a binary erasure channel $W$ with capacity $I(W)$.
+For a fixed polarization kernel $K\! \in \GL(\ell,\Ftwo)$, we define $\overline{\mu}(K)$ to be an upper bound on the scaling exponent of $K$, if for any probability of error $\Pe \in (0,1)$ and any rate $R<I(W)$, there exists a~$\mathcal C_K(n, R, \Pe)$ polar code whose block length $n$ is upper bounded by